Research Areas and Labs

 About

-At USC, the areas of computer vision, robotics and graphics represent the interface between computers and the rest of the world.
+At USC, the areas of computer vision, robotics, graphics and human-computer interaction (HCI) represent the interface between computers and the world.

 Robotics at USC focuses on developing effective, robust, human-centric, and scalable robotic systems.
-In this area, our expertise ranges from socially assistive robotic and novel haptics technology for virtual touch to complex human-robot interaction and multi-robot systems.
+In this area, our expertise ranges from socially assistive robotics and novel haptic technology to complex human-robot interaction and multi-robot systems.

-In computer vision and graphics, our researchers bridge physical and digital worlds with powerful recognition and analysis algorithms, as well as immersive technologies, such as augmented and virtual reality.
+In computer vision and graphics, our researchers bridge the physical and digital worlds through advanced recognition and analysis algorithms, as well as immersive technologies like augmented and virtual reality.

-In computer vision, our strengths include object detection and recognition, face identification, activity recognition, video retrieval and integrating computer vision with natural language queries.
+Our strengths in computer vision include object detection and recognition, face identification, activity recognition, video retrieval, and integrating computer vision with natural language queries.

-Our graphics researchers focus on interactive techniques and the simulation and synthesis of multimedia, 3D content and virtual worlds, including image-based modeling and reconstruction, shape analysis, 3D face processing, human digitization, efficient physics simulation, image and video-based rendering techniques.
+Our graphics researchers focus on interactive techniques and the simulation and synthesis of multimedia, 3D content, and virtual worlds.
+Their work includes image-based modeling and reconstruction, shape analysis, 3D face processing, human digitization, efficient physics simulation, and image and video-based rendering techniques.